 Although it may not seem like it, most spouses don’t want to engage in regular conflict and drift farther apart from one another.
 So why does this happen?
-There are many reasons that relationships undergo these painful changes, and couples in Bozeman MT can receive the most effective marriage counseling in the state to give them the help they need to uncover them.
+There are many reasons that relationships undergo these painful changes, and couples can receive the most effective marriage counseling in the state to give them the help they need to uncover them.

-Developed over the last 40 plus years, the Gottman Method of relationship therapy has helped hundreds of thousands of couples across the country and around the world to prevent and treat relationship problems, and this program is what Aletheia Marriage Counseling offers in Bozeman and across Montana.
+Developed over the last 40 plus years, the Gottman Method of relationship therapy has helped hundreds of thousands of couples across the country and around the world to prevent and treat relationship problems, and this program is what Aletheia Marriage Counseling offers serving Bozeman and across Montana.
 The goal of Gottman Method therapists is to:

 This method of marriage counseling recognizes that conflict in committed relationships is normal and necessary.
 However, therapists have discovered that a couple’s ability to remain together depends on how they navigate conflict and the emotions they express.